Finance and Administration

 Charitable activities meeting these requirements are permissible when approved by the Vice President for Finance and Administration or designee.
 Employees with questions regarding a particular proposed de minimis use of state resources for charitable purposes should contact the Internal Audit Office.

 An example of an impermissible activity would be an employee sending a broadcast e-mail selling a product or attempting to raise funds that will generate a personal benefit to the employee who sent the email.
 This does not prohibit employees from posting notices of charitable solicitations or fundraisers on bulletin boards or in break areas.

 An example of a permissible activity would be coworkers volunteering to help raise funds for a local charity or a charitable event.
 An e-mail or broad announcement to notify employees of the activity would be considered a limited use of resources.
-Prior approval must be obtained from the Vice President for Business and Finance or designee for the limited use of resources in connection with the charitable purpose.
+Prior approval must be obtained from the Vice President for Finance and Administration or designee for the limited use of resources in connection with the charitable purpose.
 If the activity requires additional state paid time or use of resources, the additional use may exceed the de minimis use guidelines and no longer be permissible.

 An example of a co-sponsored event might involve an agreement between a local charitable organization and a self-sustaining University unit to co-sponsor a fun run.
 The co-sponsorship agreement must explain the relationship and duties of the parties.
 The terms of the co-sponsorship agreement could also permit the co-sponsoring charitable organization to independently pursue specified collateral charitable fundraising efforts in conjunction with the fun run.
 Such fundraising efforts must be clearly identified.

 The administrator completes a written approval request which includes:

 - The circumstances of the charitable activity;